 - Regular reading at home- we recommend that your child reads for a minimum of 10 minutes every evening.
 At the beginning of the year, children from Year 1-4, are given a reading record which contains useful tips to support reading at home.
 It is important that you complete this every time they read so their teachers can keep track of how often children are reading.
 Children in KS2 will complete a quiz on their reading book before selecting a new one.

 - Practising times tables: this is very important in all years, but especially in KS2.
 In year 4 children will take a statutory times tables assessment.
-You can support your child by practising their designated times tables each week.
-These will be shared with you on class dojo.
+You can support your child by practising their designated times tables every day.
 Children can also access 'Times Tables Rockstars' at home.
 This website is specially developed to help them prepare for the times tables assessment.

 - Regular spelling practise: it is important that your child regularly practices their spellings for the week/fortnight.
 These will either be sent home or uploaded to spelling shed for your child to practice.
 They will be assessed in class.